 Hypertrophy is a biological process where your muscles grow in size and strength.
 There are two requirements for hypertrophy.
-The first is stimulation, and the second is repair.
+The first is stimulation, and the second is recovery and repair.

 Your muscle cells can be stimulated by a number of different factors.
 The two most common stimulants are trophic hormones and increased functional demand.
 Tropic hormones include growth hormone, prolactin, thyrotropin, adrenocorticotropin hormone, luteinizing hormone, and follicle stimulating hormone.
 Bodybuilders and athletes are specifically interested in growth hormone.
 That’s the tropic hormone that’s most involved with muscle growth and strength.

 Increased functional demand is a fancy way of saying “used more.”
 All of the muscles in your body are used to doing a certain amount of work through the day.
 If you exercise more than normal or do some sort of strenuous physical activity that you don’t normally do, you’ll likely feel sore afterward.
 This soreness is because some muscle group in your body did more work than it’s used to doing.
 This causes small, microscopic tears in your muscle.
 These tears will trigger hypertrophy just like hormones.